 HARRY: In my normal weekday game, we try to play in the first group because, even in the 2nd group, it’s possible to get stuck behind slow players.
 This happened to us one morning.
 The right thing for the group in front of us to have done was let us play through.
 Doing so is actually written right into the Rules of Golf – page 4 no less!
 But nooooooooooo, they just weren’t going to be that considerate, so we were stuck behind them.
 And it’s not like they didn’t know we were waiting for them because, on the 9th green, one yelled back at us “Slow down, it’s not enjoyable if you keep pressing us”.
 There were so many responses we could have made, but Harry yelled back the best one: “Not enjoyable for you, try being us!”
 Miraculously, Harry’s non-confrontation confrontation made them speed up.

-SEAN AND GEORGE: Never intentionally hit into the group in front of you – you can kill someone.
-Yes, George, one of our players, was horrifically slow and that justifiably frustrated the group behind us.
+GEORGE & SEAN: Never intentionally hit into the group in front of you – you can kill someone.
+I know why the group behind us hit into us – George, one of our players, was horrifically slow.
 But still, one of us could have died when the group behind us hit a ball over our heads.
-Sean, also in our group, did something I’d never seen before or since.
-He picked up their ball, then, at a snail’s pace, walked all the way back 200 yards to the tee box and casually dropped the ball at the guilty players’ feet.
+But this story is about Sean, another player in our group, because he did something I’d never seen before or since.
+He picked up the ball hit over our heads, then, at a snail’s pace, walked all the way back to the tee box (about 200 yards!) and casually dropped the ball at the guilty players’ feet.
 In a calm voice he said “don’t hit into us again”.
 He then turned and, just as slowly, walked back to where we were waiting.
 This non-confrontation confrontation worked!
 Not only didn’t the group say one word to Sean, they didn’t hit into us again.
 But please note, I’d rather put pins in my eyes than to play with George again.